Tilt Shit

 World’s Largest Mobile Camera

-posted in: News, On Creativity | 0
+posted in: On Creativity, Photography | 0

 Ian Ruhter made his own camera – by mounting a lens to the rear end of a truck.
 What impressed me most is how, despite the scale of his instrument, it is so little about the gear and so much about the process.
 Everybody is excited to be part of the shoot and thus his alchemy reaches far beyond the outdated collodion-process.